clij/clij-docs/faq.md

 ## The CLIJ Java API offers methods for processing ClearCLBuffers and ClearCLImages.
 What's the difference?
 Images and buffers are defined in the OpenCL standard.
 We tried to have as many operations as possible compatible to both, images and buffers.
 Differences are:
 * When applying affine transforms and warping to images, linear interpolation is used.
 When using buffers, the nearest neighbor pixel delivers the resulting intensity.
-* Images are not generally supported by GPU devices runnning OpenCL 1.1.
+* Images are not generally supported by GPU devices running OpenCL 1.1.
 * For filters which access the local neighborhood of pixels, using images brings performance gain.

 We recommend using buffers in general for maximum device compatibility.